History and Heritage Hall

 - Please click here to view the Saint Louis University School of Nursing history.

 - VIDEO: Reflections on the School of Nursing: A Brief Oral History.
 (RealPlayer Required)

-Located on the second floor of the School of Nursing, the Heritage Hall is a three-dimensional timeline that displays the school's milestones.
-It was dedicated on September 27, 2008.
-Alumni, students and faculty were in all in attendance.
+Located on the second floor of the School of Nursing, Heritage Hall is a three-dimensional timeline that displays the school's milestones.
+Heritage Hall was dedicated on September 27, 2008.

 When Saint Louis University School of Nursing marked its 80th anniversary by unveiling its Heritage Hall, one section was left empty by design.
 "Visitors to Heritage Hall will learn of the many 'greats' we have achieved as an innovator in nursing education.
 But the best is yet to come," said Teri Murray, Ph.D., dean of Saint Louis University School of Nursing.

 "We're not finished making history," added Irene Kalnins, Ed.D., associate professor of nursing emerita at Saint Louis University and coordinator of the Heritage Hall project.
 "We are leaving enough space to add to the wall when the school celebrates its centennial in 2028."

 A seed donation for the Heritage Hall was made in honor of Joan Carter, Ph.D., associate dean emerita of the School of Nursing.
 Alumni, faculty, students and other friends of the School of Nursing contributed to the historical remembrance.